vabock/wstr-literal/README.md

 [ci-badge]: https://github.com/vabock/wstr-literal/actions/workflows/test.yml/badge.svg?branch=main
 [ci-url]: https://github.com/vabock/wstr-literal/actions?query=branch%3Amain

+# wstr-literal

 Procedural macros for building UTF-16 null-terminated string arrays for Windows FFI and similar APIs at compile time.

 This crate provides two macros:

 - [`wstr!`] — a function-like macro that converts a string literal to a UTF-16 array with a trailing null (0u16).
 Optionally accepts an explicit array length and pads with zeros.
-- #\[[`wstr_literal`]\] — an attribute macro for const or static declaration that transforms a string-literal into a UTF-16 array with a trailing null.
-Supports either a fixed array length or an inferred length via the `_` placeholder.
+- [`wstr_literal`] — an attribute macro for const or static declaration that transforms a string-literal into a UTF-16 array with a trailing null.
+Supports either a fixed array length or an inferred length via placeholder(`_`).

 Both macros expand at compile time into numeric `[u16; N]` array literals; there is no runtime allocation or conversion.

-# Installation
+## Installation

 Add this crate to your `Cargo.toml`: